eduardo-w-bandeira/glosvar/README.md

 Glosvar
 =======
- *Glossary of Variable Abbreviations in Python*
+ *Glossary of Variable Abbreviations in Python and Alternatives for Protected Names*

 ## Rules
 Abbreviations should:
 1. Whenever possible, be pronounceable as standalone words, rather than requiring the spelling of each letter.
-2. Be used only for words with 5 or more letters.
+2. Be used only for words with 6 or more letters.
 3. Refer only to a single word, or at most, to words with the same root.
 4. Whenever possible, not form an existing known word.
 5. Not form a reserved word or, in most cases, a built-in function.

-## Glossary
+# Glossary
 - abbrev = abbreviation
+- absol = absolute
 - addr = address
     - Pronounced as "adder".
 - alt = alternative | alternate